Frequently Asked Questions

-2. Isn’t there already a Directory in place?
+- Wasn’t there already a Directory in place?

 An HCA’s status will remain Certified-In-Progress until their official transcripts are received and confirmed by the Directory.

-6. Is it possible to advertise on the Directory?
+- Is it possible to advertise on the Directory?

-7. Enrollment of HCAs from other Provinces and Countries
+- Enrolment of HCAs from other Provinces and Countries

-If the HCA is internationally educated, some employers may assess their previous education and may accept their education as substantially equivalent to the Alberta competency profile and curriculum.
+If the HCA is internationally educated, some employers may assess previous education and may accept education as substantially equivalent to the Alberta competency profile and curriculum.
 Or, the employer may hire the HCA and conduct a competency assessment.

 If the HCAs education does not prove to be substantially equivalent, they may become a certified HCA by successfully finishing a formal Health Care Aide program approved by the Government of Alberta.

-If you were educated from a recognized institution in Alberta and living in Alberta, you can enroll.
+If you were educated from a recognized institution in Alberta and living in Alberta, you can enrol.
 This opportunity gives unemployed HCAs who have appropriate documentation verifying their certification, to be recognized as part of the HCA service provider group.

 - Is there a fee to enrol in the Directory?